meliorence/react-native-snap-carousel/README.md

 ![react-native-snap-carousel android](https://i.imgur.com/03iuB2Um.jpg)

-Android's debug mode is a mess: timeouts regularly desynchronize and scroll events are fired with some lag, which completely alters the inner logic of the carousel. **On Android, you *will* experience issues with carousel's behavior when JS Dev Mode is enabled, and you *might* have trouble with unreliable callbacks when it isn't**.
+Android's debug mode is a mess: timeouts regularly desynchronize and scroll events are fired with some lag, which completely alters the inner logic of the carousel. **On Android, you *will* experience issues with carousel's behavior when JS Dev Mode is enabled, and you *might* have trouble with unreliable callbacks and loop mode when it isn't**.
 This is unfortunate, but it's rooted in various flaws of `ScrollView`/`FlatList`'s implementation and the miscellaneous workarounds we had to implement to compensate for it.

 :warning: **Therefore you should always check if the issue you experience also happens in a production environment.
 This is, sadly, the only way to test the real performance and behavior of the carousel.**